mehmaniayaz/airQuality/ReadMe.md

 we are going to use the sensor data to fill up the missing true chemical values throughout the given timeline.
 For this step I have used scitkit-learn's iterative imputer to build a relationship between the chemicals ( sensor and real) only.
 Similarly, missing values for temperature and humidity are imputed with the iterative imputer given the inherent relationship between these variables.
-Figure 1 illustrates  that the relationship between the variables are preserved following the imputation.
+Compared to univariate imputer, the iterative imputer attempts to keep the relationship between features as close as possible.

 ## Results <a name="results"></a>
 I have used Random Forest Regressor to build a machine learning model.
 They accuracy of the r2 score of train and test